Effect-Studios/ui-assessment/README.md

 # Deadline

-72hrs from the date of the email. \*_Bonus points will be awarded if submitted before the deadline_
+48hrs from the date of the email. \*_Bonus points will be awarded if submitted before the deadline_

 # Questions
-Questions can be addressed to @pyplacca in the discussion panel or emailed to david@effectstudios.co.
+Questions can be directed to @pyplacca in the discussion panel or emailed to david@effectstudios.co.

 # Submission Instructions